aslze/minirender/samples/README.md

 * `-save!` Will save frames to numbered PPM files.
 * `-w <number>` (and `-h <number>`) Sets image size for rendering (ignored if console used).
 * `-rx <number>` and `-rz <number>` Rotation around X and Z in deg/s (default RZ 40, RX 0)
+* `-oldconsole!` The console only supports 256 colors

 Render 10 second animation in real time on the console: